 Interpret the equilibrium point in the context of the model.

-Use Euler's method with a step size of 0.2 years to estimate and after 1 year.
+Use Euler's method with a step size of 0.2 years to estimate and after years.

 The maximum velocity approached by the object as it falls is known as the terminal velocity.

-An experiment is performed in which the object is placed in the fluid on a number of occasions and its terminal velocity recorded.
+An experiment is performed in which the object is placed in the fluid on a number of occasions and its terminal velocity is recorded.
 It is found that the terminal velocity was consistently smaller than that predicted by the model used.
 It was suggested that the resistance to motion is actually proportional to the velocity squared and so the following model was set up:

 At terminal velocity, the acceleration of an object is equal to zero.